 How Has The Venturi Effect Been Used In Formula 1?

 The Venturi effect has always had a place in Formula 1.
-However, the Venturi effect has largely had its place in the form of wings that generate downforce, whereas the cars for 2022 and onward make use of the Venturi effect underneath the car too, which we’ll discuss shortly.
-However, this ground effect as it’s known hasn’t been seen since the 1980s.
+However, the Venturi effect has largely had its place in the form of front wings that generate downforce, whereas the cars for 2022 and onward make far more use of the Venturi effect underneath the car – which the previous generation did to a lesser extent – which we’ll discuss shortly.
+However, ground effect cars haven’t been seen since the 1980s.

 The Return Of The Ground Effect